- What is accident composition?

 When it comes to finding out more about your accident composition, Accident Advice Helpline’s advisors will ask all the right questions.
 That’s because we have over 16 years’ industry experience specialising in personal injury law, and we have helped thousands of people across the UK with their personal injury claims.
 Unlike some legal firms which charge upfront fees for their services, our services are provided on a 100% no-win, no-fee* basis, so it’s affordable to claim even if you are struggling financially.

-Our team of lawyers includes experts in a range of different fields, so whether you need a lawyer to handle your industrial accident claim or are looking for a lawyer with experience handling road traffic accident claims, we’ll be able to match you with a professional with the relevant experience, giving your claim the best possible change of success.
+Our team of lawyers includes experts in a range of different fields, so whether you need a lawyer to handle your industrial accident claim or are looking for a lawyer with experience handling road traffic accident claims, we’ll be able to match you with a professional with the relevant experience, giving your claim the best possible chance of success.

 What should you do now?